OllieJones/index-wp-mysql-for-speeed/README.md

-# index-wp-mysql-for-speeed
+# index-wp-mysql-for-speeed has moved.

-Pointer to index-wp-mysql-for-speed
+This repository has moved to [/OllieJones/index-wp-mysql-for-speed](https://github.com/OllieJones/index-wp-mysql-for-speeed.git).

+(Misspelled repository name correction.)